 Lumen output refers to the intensity, or how strong, or how bight the light being cast by the light source feels.

-Often, the lumen output on many homes with soffit lights tend to be far too intense.
+Often, the light output on most homes with soffit lights is far too bright.

-Simply put, when you look at the home, the lights are far too bright.
 This can leave hot spots on the architecture beneath the soffit lights.
-These bright blaring lights are part of what cause the spaceship effect we were referring too earlier.
+These bright blaring lights are part of what cause the spaceship effect.

 When its dark, we often require far less light than we realize.
 The stark contrast between the dark soffit and bright spots on the architecture reinforce the spaceship effect.